yeoldegrove/osism.github.io/docs/release-notes/osism-7.md

     compute node with the help of the OSISM Resource Manager.

   * With the `loadbalancer-without-service-config` play it's possible to manage the loadbalancer service without including all the OpenStack service roles.
 This makes it possible to do a loadbalancer container image upgrade pretty fast and also enables the deployment of multiple loadbalancers with separate configurations by using the sub environments.

   * The `osism.commons.sshconfig` role and the `osism.commons.certificates` role are now also run in the bootstrap play of the Manager.

-  * WIth the `k3s-upgrade` play it is possible to upgrade the internal K3s Kubernetes cluster.
+  * With the `k3s-upgrade` play it is possible to upgrade the internal K3s Kubernetes cluster.

 * New documentation.